Charlotte Mason Preschool Lessons

 - learn letter names & sounds they make

-- put together letters and make short words
+- put together letters and recognition of short words

 - learn new words through regular reading to the child (short form about 10-15 minutes)